qbalsdon/pico_rgb_keypad_hid/README.md

 ## Installation

 1. Do a basic installation
-1. Copy all my python scripts, including `code.py` to the `CIRCUITPY/` directory
+1. Copy all my python scripts, including `code.py` to the `CIRCUITPY/` directory (i.e. copy the lib and keyconfig folders as they are.
+I consider everything with a .py file type to be a script)
 1. Put your custom keypad configurations into the `CIRCUITPY/keyconfig` directory
 1. Choose which configurations you want in [line 32][LINE32] of `code.py`
 1. Assign a method for triggering the `swapLayout()` method.
 This could be a `EVENT_EXTRA_LONG_PRESS` of a certain key.
 I have opted to enable a different button entirely, wired to the screen I have attached.